Renovate doors

 Renovate doors: New door step by step

-Step 1: Unhinge the old door with a door lifter.
+Step1: Unhinge the old door with a door lifter.

-Step 4: Place the frame and fit it into the wall opening.
+Step4: Position the frame and fit it into the wall opening.
 Now you should test fit the door leaf to see if it fits before fixing the frame with frame foam.

-Step 5: Fit the trim.
+Step5: Fit the decorative trim.

-Step 6: Fit the lower door hinges in the holes provided in the frame and screw the upper ones into the door leaf.
+Step6: Fit the lower door hinges in the holes provided in the frame and screw the upper ones into the door leaf.

-Step 7: Now you can hang the door.
+Step7: You can now hang the door.

 Installing a sliding door

-Then it will be easier:
+Then it gets easier:

 Screw the running track to the wall above the wall opening and mount the floor guide - if available - on the floor.